NotMyMajor/MATLAB_tdt_to_xlsx/README.md

 # MATLAB_tdt_to_xlsx

 Reads in a .tdt file, converts it to .txt, reads this in as a cell array, then saves the cell array as a .xlsx file.
-Includes optional arguments for specifying saved file name, destination path, writecell WriteMode, and whether to save the .txt converion.
+Includes optional arguments for specifying saved file name, destination path, writecell WriteMode, and whether to save the .txt conversion.
 Returns the full path of the saved .xlsx file.

 # Arguments
 Optional arguments are specified using the following name-value arguments: